RobertFlexx/PRSH/README.md

 ## Warning!
-(There is many bugs, as this is in beta stage. i STRONGLY disregard as using this as your main shell until it matures, or moves out of beta stage.)
+(There are many bugs, as this is in beta stage. i STRONGLY disregard as using this as your main shell until it matures, or moves out of beta stage.)

 # prsh — Perl-ish Shell — Complete README (Full Details)